butla/bultrowicz.com/cd-with-angularjs-commits.rst

 between the commits that affect the production code and those that don't [#2]_.

 This is where AngularJS commit convention helps out.
-It's originally for automatic changelog generation, but in essence it allows to distinguish between commit types of commits.
+It's originally meant for automatic changelog generation, but in essence it allows to distinguish between commit types of commits.
 It requires some work on the human part, of course, but I think that this work is not much more then the good practice of doing commits that are about a single change.